Workplace rehabilitation services are usually delivered at the workplace, in consultation with all parties and may involve:

 Fees and invoicing

-There are no gazetted fees for workplace rehabilitation providers in the NSW workers compensation system.
+There are no gazetted fees for workplace rehabilitation providers in the NSW workers compesnation system.

 - worker's first and last name, and claim number